-Muslims feel immense pride to share the rites of Ramadan.
-While non-Muslims are most welcomed for iftar at a Muslims place, there are certain rules which need to be met.
-Recommended: Why Non-Muslims can't enter Makkah and Madina?
+While non-Muslims are most welcomed for iftar at a Muslim place, there are certain rules which need to be met.
+Recommended: Why Non-Muslims can’t enter Makkah and Madina?

 Arrive 10-15 minutes before the sunset